Sketchup - Arkio

 Best practices Sketchup models

-PNG and JPG Images loaded into the SketchUp scene are not currently exported via our plugin.
-Painted custom image textures are a good alternative that will get exported.
+• PNG and JPG Images loaded into the SketchUp scene are not currently exported via our plugin.
+Image textures are a good alternative for exporting image content to Arkio.

 Troubleshooting